russsiq/laravel-docs-ru/docs/mocking.md

     });

 <a name="notification-fake"></a>
-## Notification Fake
+## Фальсификация Notification

 You may use the `Notification` facade's `fake` method to prevent notifications from being sent.
 Typically, sending notifications is unrelated to the code you are actually testing.
 Most likely, it is sufficient to simply assert that Laravel was instructed to send a given notification.

-After calling the `Notification` facade's `fake` method, you may then assert that [notifications](/docs/{{version}}/notifications) were instructed to be sent to users and even inspect the data the notifications received:
+After calling the `Notification` facade's `fake` method, you may then assert that [notifications](notifications.md) were instructed to be sent to users and even inspect the data the notifications received:

     <?php